 The higher the number of ports and headers and the newer their version is, the more expensive the motherboards tend to be.

-The ports a motherboard can offer include USB ports, Thunderbolt port, Ethernet ports, and video output ports such as HDMI, VGA, DP, and DVI.
+A motherboard can offer USB, Thunderbolt, Ethernet, and video output ports such as HDMI, VGA, DP, and DVI.

-So a motherboard with a Thunderbolt 3.0 port or a USB Gen 3.2 Gen 2×2 port would cost more as compared to a motherboard without these ports.
+So a motherboard with a Thunderbolt 3.0 port or a USB Gen 3.2 Gen 2×2 port would cost more than a motherboard without these ports.